ansible-collections/ibm_zos_core/docs/source/modules/zos_job_submit.rst

 wait
   Setting this option will yield no change, it is disabled.
-There is no no need to set *wait*; setting *wait_times_s* is the correct way to configure the amount of tme to wait for a job to execute.
+There is no need to set *wait*; setting *wait_times_s* is the correct way to configure the amount of time to wait for a job to execute.

   This option will be removed in ibm.ibm_zos_core collection version 1.10.0